passff/passff/README.md

 credentials without password, but only login name.

 Lines besides the login and URL that match the format `<other_inputfield_name>: <value>` can be used to fill in input fields besides the login and password fields.
-The left hand side of the colon should match the input field's `name` or `id` attribute.
+The left hand side of the colon should match the input field's `name`, `id`, `autocomplete`, or `placeholder` attribute.

 Examples
 ```